jhljx/CTGCN/README.md

 # Parameter Configurations

 All other configuration parameters are saved in configuration files.
-For more detailed configuration information, please refer to [config/README.md](https://github.com/jhljx/CTGCN/tree/master/config).
+For more detailed configuration information.
+We provide detailed parameter configuration tutorials, please refer to [config/README.md](https://github.com/jhljx/CTGCN/tree/master/config).

+We also provide different training strategies for gnn methods.
+The training strategies include:

+- Unsupervised learning with negative sampling loss (`learning_type` = 'U-neg')
+- Unsupervised learning with its own loss (`learning_type` = 'U-own')
+- Supervised learning for node classification (`learning_type` = 'S-node')
+- Supervised learning for edge classification (`learning_type` = 'S-edge')
+- Supervised learning for static(or dynamic) link prediction (`learning_type` = 'S-link-st' or 'S-link-dy')

+The detailed introduction of training strategies can also be found in [config/README.md](https://github.com/jhljx/CTGCN/tree/master/config).

 # Supported Graph Embedding Methods